camel-tooling/vscode-camelk/didact/camelk/first-integration.md

 The `Tooling for Camel K` extension offers several tools to get your new integration started.

-First, you can right-click the `simple.groovy` file and select `Start Apache Camel K Integration`.
+First, you can right-click the `simple.java` file and select `Start Apache Camel K Integration`.
 That will provide a drop-down in the Command palette area with a number of deployment options.
 In this case, select the `Dev Mode - Apache Camel K Integration in Dev Mode` option.

 - [ ] [Start the simple.java integration in Dev Mode](didact://?commandId=camelk.startintegration&projectFilePath=simple.java&text=Dev%20Mode "Deploys the simple.java file in 'Dev mode'"){.didact}